 • The Fund Risk Oversight Committee (FROC): The FROC meets quarterly and is chaired by the Product Strategy & Proposition Manager (L&G Retirement Solutions).
 The FROC provides oversight of the development, management and operation of Unit-Linked Pension funds which are accessible through LGAS Workplace Pension products.
-The Chief Actuary and Head of DC, who are also key function holders of LGAS, are members of the committee.
+The FROC's voting membership includes senior managers from L&G Retirement Solutions and the LGAS Chief Actuary, who is a key function holder of LGAS.
 A FROC update is presented to the Board on a half yearly basis.